 Based on changes made from analyzing the results of the previous year, scores improved in AY 2017-2018.
-Although all candidates met target in 2017-2018, program faculty examined the evidence to determine student learning in each area, and additional videos and resources will be added to provide learner support in addressing setting instructional outcomes, Designing coherent instruction, Designing student assessment, Managing classroom procedures, Managing student behavior, Engaging students in learning, and Using assessment in instruction.
-Such ongoing program improvement effort will positively enhance candidates' knowledge and skills relating to early childhood curriculum, development, and assessment.
+Although all candidates met target in 2017-2018, program faculty examined the evidence to determine student learning in each area, and additional resources will be added to provide learner support in addressing demonstrating knowledge of students, managing classroom procedures, managing student behavior, organizing physical space, engaging students in learning, using questioning and discussion techniques and using assessment in instruction.
+Such ongoing program improvement will enhance candidates' knowledge and skills relating to elementary learning environments, curriculum, instruction and assessment.